billkoul/dotnetAPI/README.md

 The infrastructure includes the find, create, update, and delete abstract methods for each model in database.
 These methods can also be overridden when specific functionality is needed.

-This project consists of one model, the upload model, which represents a file.
+This project consists of one model, the upload model, which represents an uploaded file.

 The infrastructure assumes a connection to Postgres but can be easily modified.